orchestral/testbench-dusk/README.md

 ## Usage

 Use the `Orchestra\Testbench\Dusk\TestCase` as the parent class for your test.
-Optionally, extend that class to provide a custom base class for your project.
+Optionally, extend that class to provide a custom base class for your project - in there you can perform the application setup you require for your tests.

-You can also separate your tests in your `phpunit.xml` file by providing different testsuites.
+Browser tests can take a while to run, so you could also separate your tests in your `phpunit.xml` file by providing different testsuites, allowing you to run your Browser tests on demand.
 For example:
 ```xml
     <testsuites>
         <testsuite name="Browser">